top of page

 CONVICTION

 Concentrated portfolios of 20-30 equity holdings are constructed for each client.
-Newhaven is not inclined to own the market, and as a result, our strategy comes in and out of favour.
-Newhaven stands apart, not merely for the sake of being different, but because the popular thing to do is often not the intelligent thing to do.
+Newhaven is not inclined to own the market, and as a result our strategy produces a differentiated return profile.
+Newhaven stands apart, not merely for the sake of being different, but because the popular thing to often involves more risk than our clients need to take.
 Newhaven is only concerned with owning the most optimal portfolio that will help clients achieve their goals over their individual time horizon.

 Note: The "Cad Dividend Index" shown above is an equally weighted index of the TSX Financials, Utilities, Telecommunications and Consumer Staples sectors and includes dividends.
 Dividend growers in Canada have significantly outperformed both the TSX and S&P 500 on a total return basis over the last four decades, especially when volatility, as measured by standard deviation, is considered.
 Canadian oligopolies in the Financial, Utility, Telecommunications and Energy Infrastructure sectors shown below have consistently provided above average total returns with lower risk and the added benefits of lower taxes and currency risk for Canadian investors.
 As such, these sectors are well represented in all Newhaven portfolios.

-Note: Equity portfolio positioning as at Dec 31, 2022.
+Note: Equity portfolio positioning as at Dec 31, 2023 from target portfolio holdings and weights (equities only).
 Yellow bars denote infrastructure investments of various kinds which make up more than half of the assets in the equity portfolio with emphasis on power generation and distribution.

-Note : Despite having nearly all our companies domiciled and listed in Canada more than half of their revenues come from outside the country.
+Note : Despite having all our core portfolio holdings listed in Canada more than half of their geographic exposure is from outside the country.
+Geographic exposure percentages calculated from target portfolio holdings and weights as at Dec, 31, 2023 (equities only)

-Note: Our portfolio dividend income yield is more than 4.7%, offering significant protection and an attractive return profile when compared with bonds and broad market indexes.
+Note: Our portfolio dividend income yield is just under 5%, offering significant protection and an attractive return profile when compared with bonds and broad market indexes.
+Portfolio dividend yield calculated from target portfolio holdings and weights as at Dec 31, 2023 (equities only)

 CONTROL

-Newhaven seeks to control volatility in client portfolios, without giving up potential return.
-Our portfolios aim to provide capital preservation, while funding an ongoing personal liability stream.
-Dividend-paying equities have consistently provided a lower volatility total return stream when compared with the broad stock market, with a higher income level than could otherwise be achieved in the bond market.
-Volatility control is the psychological and mathematical key to matching an investment portfolio to a client’s multi-decade time horizon, where they are consistently in need of capital.
+Newhaven seeks to control volatility in client portfolios, while providing an attractive total return over time.
+Our portfolios aim to provide capital preservation, steady growth, and the ability to fund an ongoing personal spending need.
+Dividend-paying equities have consistently provided a lower volatility when compared with the broad stock market, with a higher income level than could otherwise be achieved in the bond market.
+Volatility control is the psychological and mathematical key to matching an investment portfolio to a client’s multi-decade time horizon, especially when they are consistently in need of capital.

 CANADA

 Newhaven portfolios are composed primarily with Canadian equities.
-The Canadian market is home to a significant number of dividend-growers, with above-average yields that have been shown to both reduce volatility and outperform over time.
-Additionally, Canadian dividend-payers provide a higher level of current income, lower taxes and less currency risk when compared to market relative strategies.
-US dividend-payers and select ETFs are used to complement the Canadian core, especially in sectors like Technology, Health-Care and Consumer, where the Canadian market is under-represented.
+The Canadian market is home to a significant number of dividend-growers, with above-average yields that have been shown to both reduce volatility and outperform benchmarks over time.
+Additionally, Canadian dividend-payers provide a higher level of current income, lower taxes, and less currency risk when compared to passive indexed strategies.
+US dividend-payers and select ETFs can be used to complement the Canadian core, especially the Technology, Health-Care, and Consumer sectors, where the Canadian market is under-represented.
 Over time, the Canadian market has shown to be more consistent and less volatile than the US market, with similar returns.
 Dividend-payers have outperformed in both markets.